awsdocs/amazon-s3-developer-guide/doc_source/storage-class-intro.md

 ## Storage class for Amazon S3 on Outposts<a name="s3-outposts"></a>

 With Amazon S3 on Outposts, you can create S3 buckets on your AWS Outposts and easily store and retrieve objects on\-premises for applications that require local data access, local data processing, and data residency\.
-S3 on Outposts provides a new storage class, \[OUTPOSTS\], and allows you to use the same APIs and features on Outposts as you do on Amazon S3 such as access policies, encryption, and tagging\.
+S3 on Outposts provides a new storage class, S3 Outposts \[OUTPOSTS\], and allows you to use the same APIs and features on Outposts as you do on Amazon S3 such as access policies, encryption, and tagging\.
+The S3 Outposts storage class is only available for objects stored in buckets on Outposts, and attempting to use this storage class with an S3 bucket in an AWS Region will result in an `InvalidStorageClass` error\.
+Conversely, attempting to use other S3 storage classes with S3 on Outposts will result in this same error response\.
 You can use S3 on Outposts through the AWS Management Console, AWS CLI, AWS SDKs, or REST API\.

+ Ojects stores in the S3 Outposts \[OUTPOSTS\] storage class will always be encrypted using [server\-side encryption with Amazon S3\-managed encryption keys \(SSE\-S3\) ](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html)\.
+You can also explicity choose to encrypt objects stored in S3 Outposts storage class using [server\-side encryption with customer\-provided encryption keys \(SSE\-C\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerSideEncryptionCustomerKeys.html)\.
 For more information, see [Using Amazon S3 on Outposts](https://docs.aws.amazon.com/AmazonS3/latest/dev/S3onOutposts.html)\.

 ## Comparing the Amazon S3 storage classes<a name="sc-compare"></a>